bygalacos/OptiScalerBuilder/README.md

 * Downloads and integrates the latest release of OptiPatcher
 * Downloads and integrates the latest NVIDIA Streamline SDK runtime components
 * Downloads and integrates the latest DLSS Enabler package available in this repository
+* Downloads and integrates the latest dlssg-to-fsr3 package available in this repository
 * Creates a clean, portable package ready for use
 * Generates a GitHub Release containing the packaged build and component version information